Skip to content

 • Sangiovese

 • Most people know Sangiovese by the name of its most famous region, Chianti.
 But Sangiovese is grown all over Tuscany and beyond; it’s the most planted grape in Italy!
 It’s a medium-body red wine with notes of cherry and cranberry, along with a slight savory note.
-It also has higher acidity than most red wine, making it an excellent wine for food.
+It also has higher acidity than most red wine, making it an excellent wine for high acid foods.

 • Tempranillo